As Indiana’s second largest city, Fort Wayne is the perfect urban destination for families.

 Celebrate at many of Fort Wayne’s summer festivals in Headwaters Park happening almost every weekend.

-And, in 2019, there will new opportunities for visitors to enjoy and discover Fort Wayne in new ways!
+And, in 2019, there are new opportunities for visitors to enjoy and discover Fort Wayne!

 What to Expect in Fort Wayne, Indiana Summer 2019

 The Fort Wayne Children’s Zoo is a crowd favorite, from rides and interactive activities in every part of the zoo to some amazing animals including Tasmanian Devils, Stingrays, Lions, Orangutans, and more, there is something for everyone to enjoy.

 The zoo is built for children - you can easily enjoy every experience from a child's height.
 Plus, the interactive activities will keep everyone busy for a full day or an afternoon.